 I understood their concerns and rewrote the scene, bringing the main character all the way to that crucial situation, but pulling back before the point of no return.
 I resubmitted, and, amazingly enough, I received an offer, a publishing contract.
 Many revisions later, that manuscript, The Mistaken, was published in both trade paperback and ebook.

 It did relatively well after a somewhat rocky start, then went on to do even better, all things considered.
-Alas, after only three years, my publisher experienced an existential threat from within, and, after some time, they closed first to submissions—a devastating blow since they’d commissioned book two in the series—then closing altogether when their chief financing dried up, which meant no more marketing.
+Alas, after only three years, my publisher experienced an existential threat from within, and, after some time, they closed first to submissions—a devastating blow since they’d commissioned book 2 in the series—then closing altogether when their chief financing dried up, which meant no more marketing.
 I eventually got the rights back to The Mistaken.
 But since it had already been published, I couldn’t shop it around.
-Nor could I shop book two, Leverage, a continuation of The Mistaken.
+Nor could I shop book 2, Leverage, a continuation of The Mistaken.
 So I self-published both then wrote another stand-alone book, Stirred, and self-published that, all of which is no easy—or inexpensive—task.
 And I found I didn’t really like being an indie author.
 I hated and felt incompetent at all things marketing.

 All that sort of robbed the publishing spirit out of me.
 But not the writing spirit.
 I kept writing, albeit very slowly since I was terribly distracted by all the political strife in the US, but I eventually finished five years later.
 So, with the help of someone I once called my writing soul-mate—who, by the way, became an industry rock star—I returned to querying a very small handful of publishers and agents.
 I was shocked to receive offers from both, but that stupid writer part of me that wanted validation steered me in what I came to realize was the wrong direction.

 I should have taken the publishing offer, but instead, I let an agent talk me into signing with him and his large, well-respected agency.
 It went okay at first.
-He shopped my fourth manuscript, AGAINST ORDERS, a geopolitical thriller, around for a couple months, receiving rejections from several Big 5 publishers and imprints.
+He shopped my fourth manuscript, AGAINST ORDERS, a geopolitical conspiracy thriller, around for a couple months, receiving rejections from several Big 5 publishers and imprints.
 I requested he send it to the publisher who’d been interested prior to signing with him, but he refused since they didn’t offer an advance.

-Then COVID hit, and the whole world seemed to shut down.
+Then COVID hit, and the whole world shut down.
 I didn’t hear from my agent, at all.
 After many attempts to find out what was going on in New York City and the publishing world and receiving no response, I reluctantly decided to part ways with my agent after my one-year contract was up.
-During that time, I wrote a fifth novel, PROXIMITY TO POWER, another political thriller.
+During that time, I wrote a fifth novel, PROXIMITY TO POWER, another political conspiracy thriller.
 I submitted it and AGAINST ORDERS to that interested publisher, but, although they loved it, they believed they didn’t have the audience to market political thrillers.
 I tried one other, and they said the same.

 We use cookies to improve your experience and to help us understand how you use our site.
 Please refer to our cookie notice and privacy policy for more information regarding cookies and other third-party tracking that may be enabled.